-The Harvard Study has found a strong association between Happiness and close relationships like spouses, family, friends, and social circles.
+The Harvard Study has found a strong association between happiness and close relationships like spouses, family, friends, and social circles.
 All those who had good relationships casual and dynamic were happy and their longevity increased.
 So we can say your longevity and happiness depends on the kind of relationship you have.
-As with everything this relationship also comes with its own challenges.
-Let’s analyse them.
+As with everything, this relationship also comes with its own challenges.
+Let’s analyse those.

 There are two kinds of relationships.